COSEnu/COSEnu/README.md

-A sophisticated simulation engine for collective neutrino flavor conversion.
+A simulation engine for collective neutrino flavor conversions.

 See https://cosenu.github.io/cosenu_docs/ for Documentation.